 - Uber Eats – Adam did this for a few months here in DFW, but eventually decided it wasn’t worth it.
 It started out promising, but he eventually stopped because he was spending more time away from home than he wanted and wasn’t making an amount that really justified that.

 - User Testing – This is a new hustle for both Adam and I, where you get paid $10 every time you complete a user test geared towards user experience on website.
-Adam has probably already earned $100 in just a couple weeks doing it at bedtime a few times, and I’m about to set up an account so I can get in on the action too!
+Adam has probably already earned $100 in just a couple weeks doing it at bedtime a few times, and I just set up an account so I can get in on the action too!
 The best part?
 Each user test only takes about 20 minutes to complete.
+(Or less!!)